metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 * You have an application using React 17 or higher
 * You have a Pro or Enterprise [subscription or free trial](https://www.metabase.com/pricing/) of Metabase
-* You have a running Metabase instance using the enterprise binary.
-Currently, only master is supported until Metabase 50 is released.
+* You have a running Metabase instance using a compatible version of the enterprise binary.
+For now, we supply specific compatible versions as Jar files and Docker images.
+Note these are not considered stable.

 # Getting started